|Nutritional Guidelines (per serving)|

 Gather the ingredients.

 Cut the chicken into thin strips about 2 inches long.
-(It’s easiest to do this if the chicken is slightly frozen).

 In a medium-sized bowl, add the light soy sauce, rice wine or sherry, sesame oil and the cornstarch.
 Marinate the chicken for 20 minutes.